zhqiu/contrastive-learning-iSogCLR/unimodal_exps/readme.md

 - torchvision 0.11

+## Credits
+Our implementation is based on [SupContrast](https://github.com/HobbitLong/SupContrast/).

 ## Training
 Below is a quick example for self-supervised pre-training of a ResNet-18 model on CIFAR100 with 1 GPU.